 Principles of Consolidation

-The consolidated financial statements include the accounts of TransAKT Holdings Limited and its wholly owned subsidiaries, including, TransAKT Taiwan Limited, Vegfab Agricultural Technology Co., Ltd., and TransAKT Bio Agritech Ltd., collectively referred to within as the Company.
+The consolidated financial statements include the accounts of TransAKT (BVI) Limited and its wholly owned subsidiaries, TransAKT Bio Agritech Ltd., collectively referred to within as the Company.
 All material intercompany accounts, transactions, and profits have been eliminated in consolidation.